The White Mage Doesn't Want to Raise the Hero's Level

 The White Mage Doesn't Want to Raise the Hero's Level (白魔術師は勇者のレベルを上げたくない, Shiro Majutsu-shi wa Yuusha no Reberu o Agetakunai) is a Japanese manga series by Kirie.
-It has been serialized online via Flex Comix's Comic Meteor website since December 2020 and has been collected in four tankōbon volumes as of March 2023.
+It was serialized online via Flex Comix's Comic Meteor website from December 2020 to January 2023 and was collected in four tankōbon volumes from August 2021 to March 2023.

 Plot

 Izumi Irie is summoned to another world as a hero, where he joins forces with Sheena, a high-level mage.
 Sheena develops romantic feelings for Irie, and, not wanting Irie to be returned to his original world once they defeat the Demon King, wears revealing outfits to distract him during battles.

 Publication

 Written and illustrated by Kirie, The White Mage Doesn't Want to Raise the Hero's Level began as a one-shot published in Flex Comix's Comic Meteor website on 11 March 2020.
-It later became a full series on 16 December 2020.
+It later became a full series from 16 December 2020 to 25 January 2023.
 The first volume was released on 6 August 2021.
-The series has been collected in four volumes of 10 March 2023.
+The series was collected in four volumes up to 10 March 2023.
 The series has been licensed by Seven Seas Entertainment for English publication.